ukazap/blog/content/articles/about.md

 I believe tech can solve many things but not everything should be solved with tech.
 For instance, I like my rice cooker dumb and not connected to the Internet because it only has one simple job: cook rice, and the laws of physics will suffice. <span class="aside">I'm not a luddite, and that would be oxymoronic for a tech worker.</span> Low tech is better than wrong application of tech that doesn't add value or even make things worse.

+## About this site

-I want to write better and use fewer first-person pronouns in my writings, hence this blog. <span class="aside">Also, [_The Year of Writing_](/articles/2021-01-01-year-of-writing/).</span>
+Perhaps this is my dozenth attempt at blogging, but I do want to write better, so I mean it this time. <span class="aside">Also, [_The Year of Writing_](/articles/2021-01-01-year-of-writing/).</span>

+I built this blog using Nanoc SSG, I originally stole [mojombo](https://tom.preston-werner.com/) but later decided to design myself, it's a tweak of Milligram CSS.
+I learned to implement the margin notes thanks to [Kenneth Friedman](https://kennethfriedman.org/thoughts/2019/marginal-notes/).
+I added Turbo to make this blog feel snappy.
+For more details, [the code is available on GitHub](https://github.com/ukazap/blog).